Caen's Lair

 "So," Tump asked over his second plate of dinner cake, "a seance.
 Why?"

 Most of the people Rin had gathered for her paranormal evening entertainment had left, and it was only the both of them, Lia, and a friend of Rin's called Erik who remained.
-Together they were absolutely decimating Miss Abbot's sheetcake.
+Together they were absolutely decimating Miss Abbot's sheet cake.

 Rin looked at him like he was stupid, and answered the obvious thing.